dagrz/aws_pwn/README.md

 Things to do with pre-compromise information gathering.

-* validate_access_keys.py - Given a TSV file of access key + secret [+ session] combinations, checks access validity and returns identity information of the principal.
+* validate_iam_access_keys.py - Given a TSV file of access key + secret [+ session] combinations, checks access validity and returns identity information of the principal.
+* validate_s3_buckets.py - Given a text file with one word per line, checks whether the buckets exist and returns basic identifying information.

 ## Exploitation